Cantera/cantera/doc/sphinx/compiling.rst

     Clang by specifying::

       CC=clang CXX=clang++

+  * With Xcode 5, SCons should use Clang automatically, and not additional compilation options are required.

 * The Accelerate framework provides optimized versions of BLAS and LAPACK, so the ``blas_lapack_libs`` option should generally be left unspecified.